What is therapy and how does it work?

 Do you take my insurance?

-Please contact your provider to verify how your plan compensates you for psychotherapy services.
+Please contact your insurance provider to verify how your plan compensates you for psychotherapy services.

 How often do I go to therapy?